RaspBri/sales-reader/README.md

 Program reads sales information from a file and writing out a bar chart for each of the stores.

-Eight sales text files are given to test out the program.
+Five sales text files are given to test out the program.